visgl/deck.gl/docs/api-reference/layers/icon-layer.md

   If `false`, pixel color from the image is applied.
 User still can specify the opacity through getColor.
   Default: `false`

-If you go with pre-packed strategy, both `iconAtlas` and `iconMapping` are required.
+If you go with pre-packed strategy, this prop is required.

-If you choose to use auto packing, then `iconAtlas` and `iconMapping` should not be provided, otherwise it causes error since `IconLayer` will attempt to retrieve icons from given pre-packed `iconAtlas`.
+If you choose to use auto packing, this prop should be left empty.

 ##### `sizeScale` (Number, optional) ![transition-enabled](https://img.shields.io/badge/transition-enabled-green.svg?style=flat-square")